mackstann/htpicker/README.markdown

 You will need Python, the WebKit library (libwebkit) as well as the Python GTK bindings for it (pywebkitgtk; the Ubuntu package is python-webkit).

+pylirc is optional and will enable lirc (remote control) support if installed.

 Downloading
 ===========